RumiCar-group/RumiCar/Readme English.md

 [![RumiCar車載カメラ視点動画](http://img.youtube.com/vi/16kOgLMo-Tg/0.jpg)](https://www.youtube.com/watch?v=16kOgLMo-Tg "RumiCar車載カメラ視点動画")
 ### About folders

-- **ArduinoAndESP32 folder**<br>There are sample programs for RumiCar's Arduino Nano CM and ESP32 CM in this folder.
-These programs are used in hands-on events.
-Slides used in hands-on events are in a folder named **(Material for hands-on) ハンズオン用テキスト**.
+- **ArduinoAndESP32 folder**<br>This folder includes sample programs for RumiCar's Arduino Nano CM and ESP32 versions, for use at hands-on events.
+Presentation slides for such events are in the folder named **ハンズオン用テキスト(Material for hands-on)**.

   - **Exercise-1 Measure distance**<br>RumiCar has three laser distance measurement modules on the front.
 Laser distance measurement modules determine distance by time of flight (ToF), which hit harmless lasers objects to calculate difference of ***time*** between when the module emits laser and when reflected laser comes back.
 Speed of sound is also called Mach, which is 1234.8 km/h (761.2 mph).
 Moreover, speed of light is 880,000 times as fast as sound of speed.
 It is incredible that measureing such a high speed, isn't it?